 - Individuals will be considered “fully immunized” if they choose an mRNA vaccine (Pfizer-BioNTech or Moderna) for their second dose.

 For those who are unsure what COVID-19 vaccine they received for their first dose, they should check their original appointment documentation or their printed/emailed receipt.
-Receipts can also be accessed through the Provincial Booking System.
+Receipts can also be accessed through the COVID-19 Vaccination website (not accessible using Internet Explorer):

 - Complete the Identity Verification Information and click “Continue”.